 Is hyperpigmentation treatable?

-In most caHypopigmentationer treatment is temporary, usually and the s,kin color may gradually return to normal over time.
-However, it’s essential to follow the aftercare instructions provided by our aesthetic provider and follow aftercare instructioinstructionse healing and minimize the risk of complications.
+In most cases, treatment is temporary, and the skin color may gradually return to normal over time.
+However, it’s essential to follow the aftercare instructions provided by our aesthetic provider.
 In some instances, the hypopigmentation may be permanent, especially if there is significant damage to the melanocytes.

 What are treatment options for areas of hypopigmented?